 For example, if two out of 100 people who received the vaccine got HIV, and five out of 100 people who received the placebo got HIV, that might mean that the vaccine was protecting some people against HIV.

 The search for an HIV vaccine has not been easy.
 A number of potential vaccines have been studied since the mid-1980s, but few have made it to Phase III trials.
 Phase III trials test a product's effectiveness and safety in very large groups of people over several years.
-It is only after a vaccine successfully passes a Phase III trial that the US Food and Drug Administration (FDA), European Medicines Agency (EMA), or Medicines and Healthcare products Regulatory Agency (MHRA in the UK) approve the vaccine for public use.
+It is only after a vaccine successfully passes a Phase III trial can governmental agencies like the US Food and Drug Administration (FDA), European Medicines Agency (EMA), or Medicines and Healthcare products Regulatory Agency (MHRA in the UK) approve the vaccine for public use.
 For more information about all phases of clinical trials, see The Well Project's Understanding Clinical Trials.

 There have been three large Phase III trials of preventive HIV vaccines.
 The first two involved a potential vaccine called AIDSVAX.
 They were completed in 2003 and did not show any evidence that the vaccine worked.

 The third trial took place in Thailand and enrolled 16,000 people, making it the largest HIV vaccine study ever.
 It tested AIDSVAX with another vaccine called ALVAC.
 In 2009, after much debate over the results, researchers concluded that the vaccine only had a modest effect in preventing HIV infection.